Epochs

 (Caution: Contains spoilers for Episode: 17×04: A Vintage Murder)

-However, she is now determined to face the truth and make amends.
-In the trial, she confidently testified that she saw Nadia Simons’ black car at the scene of the accident, driving at a dangerously high speed and likely under the influence of alcohol.
-This happened after the launch of Carnarvon’s first Midsomer Vinae wine, to which Simons had been invited.
-In a friendly manner, Elspeth imposed herself on her friend and Jessica’s mother, Judy Tyler.
-She confidently explained to her that Jessica’s death was caused by Nadia Simons, who is known for drunk driving.
-The Carnarvons had invited her to their wine launch, possibly to divert attention from her.
-I hope this information helps.
+At the trial, she confidently testified that she saw Nadia Simons’s black car at the scene of the accident, driving at dangerously high speeds and probably under the influence of alcohol.
+This occurred after the launch of Carnarvon’s first Midsomer Vinae wine, to which Simons was invited.
+Elspeth was unkindly intruding on her friend and Jessica’s mother, Judy Tyler, and telling her that Jessica’s death was caused by Nadia Simons, who is known for her drunk-driving.
+The Carnarvons had invited her to their wine presentation, possibly to distract from her.

 -